kevonc/kevoncheung.com/content/articles/20201118-copywriting-dave-gerhardt.md

 Then social media came along, and it became all about speaking directly to your audiences and having this two-way communication.
 Now, everyone is a marketing channel.

 And the best form of communication is still text, believe it or not.
-That’s where copywriting comes in.
+That's where copywriting comes in.

-But a lot of us don’t take copywriting seriously because it is not easy to spot that you’re not good at it.
+But a lot of us don't take copywriting seriously because it is not easy to spot that you're not good at it.
 As long as you can write, you can always produce something.
 But are people reading it?
-That’s the billion-dollar question.
+That's the billion-dollar question.

 <img src="/images/blog/copywriting-dave-gerhardt-2.png" alt="Image 2 from copywriting-dave-gerhardt" />

-## Dave Gerhardt’s copywriting tactics on LinkedIn
+## Dave Gerhardt's copywriting tactics on LinkedIn

 If you spend enough time in the marketing world, you must know Dave Gerhardt.
 He was the VP of Marketing at Drift and now CMO at Privy.
 He is amazing because he is very different from the other marketing leaders.
 And you know he is good by looking at his engagement metrics.